daronphang/programming-resources/dev-ops/CI-CD/jenkins/pull-request-notifier.md

 ### SCM Notifier

 For credentials, best practice is to use SCM access token to replace password field.
+To trigger when branch is updated, check 'RESCOPED_FROM'.

 For Bitbucket, use Stash Notifier.